codesandbox/codesandboxer/packages/react-codesandboxer/README.md

 ### `name: string`

-Name for the codesandbox instance.
+Name for the CodeSandbox instance.
 This sets the package name in the uploaded `package.json`, which in turn sets the sandbox name.

 ### `afterDeployError?: ({ name: string, description?: string, content?: string, }) => mixed`